kawazoe/azure-search-emulator-js/README.md

 full query types) is not supported.
 This also means that suggesters, analysers and skillsets are not supported or extremely limited.

+It does not support scoring profiles.

-IT does not support synonyms.
+It does not support synonyms.

 It does not support sharding, meaning that index coverage will always be 100%.